FlipperLollipopz/pdfunion/README.md

-# pdfunion
+# pdfutils

-A Python application designed to merge all PDF files from a single folder into one consolidated file, streamlining reading time and improving file portability
+A Python application for easy PDF file management.

+## Currently Available Features:

+- Merge multiple PDFs into a single file.